WSVF-CD

-WSVF-CD (channel 43) is a low-powered, Class A television station in Harrisonburg, Virginia, United States, affiliated with Fox and CBS.
-It is owned by Gray Television alongside ABC affiliate WHSV-TV (channel 3) and low-powered dual NBC/CW+ affiliate WSVW-LD (channel 30).
+WSVF-CD (channel 43) is a low-power, Class A television station in Harrisonburg, Virginia, United States, affiliated with Fox and CBS.
+It is owned by Gray Media alongside ABC affiliate WHSV-TV (channel 3) and low-powered dual NBC/CW+ affiliate WSVW-LD (channel 30).
 The three stations share studios on North Main Street/US 11 in downtown Harrisonburg, and operate a newsroom in Fishersville, serving Staunton, Waynesboro, and Augusta County.
 WSVF-CD's transmitter is located atop Massanutten Mountain.
 There is no separate website for WSVF-CD; instead, it is integrated with that of sister station WHSV-TV.

 Even though WSVF-CD has a digital signal of its own, the low-power broadcast range only covers the immediate Harrisonburg area.
 Therefore, the CBS-affiliated CD2 feed is simulcast in 16:9 widescreen standard definition on WHSV's fifth digital subchannel in order to reach the entire market; this signal can be seen on channel 3.5 from a transmitter atop Elliott Knob west of Staunton.

 History

 The Valley's Fox

-The Fox affiliation currently seen on WSVF-CD began on October 26, 2006 with the launch of WHSV-DT2, a standard definition subchannel of WHSV-TV.
+The Fox affiliation currently seen on WSVF-CD began on October 26, 2006, with the launch of WHSV-DT2, a standard definition subchannel of WHSV-TV.
 The subchannel's launch gave the Shenandoah Valley its first full-time Fox affiliate; until then, WTTG, the Fox owned-and-operated station in Washington, D.C., served as the area's default Fox affiliate, though WHSV was a secondary Fox affiliate from 1994 through 1996.
 To this day, WTTG continues to be carried on Comcast systems in the Shenandoah Valley.
 During the late summer and early fall of 2006, WHSV underwent major technical upgrades to make way for the creation of WHSV-DT2.
 A large receiving tower was built behind its Harrisonburg studios to accommodate the additional satellite receiver needed for the Fox venture.

 In March 2007, WHSV-DT2 was added to Comcast systems in the market on digital channel 705.
 Eventually, it moved to the current location on channel 192.
 The OTA high definition feed of WSVF-CD1 is available on channel 213.